ashishjain0338/Whatapp-Reloaded/README.md

 	```
 		python main.py
 	```
-3. When the Command Line asks to Make your selection Enter 1 and hit Enter.
+3. When the Command Line asks to "Make your selection" Enter 1 and hit Enter.
 4. In the next step, Enter the name (with .txt) of the File of Step 1 Point 3.
 	1. If the the above point 4 fails,then you need to Enter the full path of file of Step 1 Point 3.
 5. It it says "Summary File Created" or "Calender File Created",then it means that the backing up of process is completed.
-You can see the backup Three Files in Output Folder named as JsonFile.json,summary.json,calender.json.
+You can see the backup Three Files in Output Folder named as JsonFile.json , summary.json , calender.json.

 ### 2. Viewing the Backup File
 1. Open Command Line and move to the Extracted directory of Step 2 Point 2 by using cd command as